 You will need to bring the following to your local WA DOL office:

 - A completed Wheeled All-Terrain Vehicle Road Use Declaration (TD-420-003).

 - You will receive this form when you have your ATV inspected.

 - The ATV certificate of title.

 For more information about getting an on-road tab, including related fees, contact the Washington DOL.

 All snowmobiles, regardless if only restricted to private property, must be registered with the Washington DOL.
 It's an easy process that requires visiting a vehicle licensing office.

 Bring proof of ownership, such as the signed-over title, the bill of sale, or the manufacturer's certificate of origin, as well as payment for all applicable fees.
 There are no downloadable application forms.
 All of the paperwork will be issued by a vehicle licensing agent.

 Registration fees are determined by the age of your snowmobile.
-If it is less than 30 years old, you'll be charged $33.75.
-If it's 30 years old or older, you'll pay $15.75.
+If it is under 30 years old, you'll be charged $33.75.
+If it's 30 years old or more, you'll pay $15.75.